How Much To Charge For SEO Services – Why You Must Charge More

 As Brian Dean explained in this blog post, the average word count for the pages that ranked on page 1 of Google was 1800 words.
 So one article that you create for you client (if done properly) is going to cost you a minimum of $100-$200.
-Now if you are doing one of those awesome content pieces per week that can run you up to $800/mo.
+Now if you are doing one or two of those awesome content pieces per month that can cost you up to $400/mo.
 Just for content on the website.

 Pricing Out Link Building